What Is Lateral Movement?

 - Botnet: Just as in ransomware, lateral movement is an excellent method for a threat actor to build a network of bot-compromised machines that can be controlled and used to launch massive attacks.

-- Nation-State Attacks and Corporate Espionage: When observation and intelligence-gathering is the primary motivation, lateral movement provides nation-states and rival organisations ample access to employee data, proprietary information and company secrets.
+- Nation-State Attacks and Corporate Espionage: When observation and intelligence-gathering is the primary motivation, lateral movement provides nation-states and rival organizations ample access to employee data, proprietary information and company secrets.

 Lateral Movement vs. Pivoting vs. Horizontal Movement